UI and business logic or the chicken and egg problem

 Software development should be a mindful process not only as a whole but also in its parts.
 That's how we put all these separated concerns together.

-Cover photo by Daniel Tuttle on Unsplash
+Cover photo by Daniel Tuttle from Unsplash